edikson/recoal/README.md

 config](utils/conf/recoald.conf).

-If you're on Mac, you may need to add the `--max-concurrency 1` option to recoal-wallet-cli, and possibly sumokoind, if you get crashes refreshing.
+If you're on Mac, you may need to add the `--max-concurrency 1` option to recoal-wallet-cli, and possibly recoald, if you get crashes refreshing.

 ## Internationalization